 The Most Asked Question Of Our Agency - How Much To Budget

-And there is no way to compare apples to oranges as far as content partnerships go - because each is unique in it's content creator team, distributor limitations, cast allowances and of course, storyline.
-But we are willing to give it a shot!
-In this blog post Hollywood Branded shares some generalizations on product placement costs - from single one offs to comprehensive programs.
+And there is no way to compare apples to oranges as far as content partnerships go - because each is unique in its content creator team, distributor limitations, cast allowances and of course, storyline.
+But I'm willing to give it a shot!
+In this blog post, Hollywood Branded shares some generalizations on how much product placement costs - from single one offs to comprehensive programs.

 When you get a call from a telemarketer or even software program salesperson, they typically are selling a service or packaged deal that has set pricing.
 Everyone gets package 1, 2 or 3.
 There is no customization, or if there is, it is really an up sell program that has been packaged together.
 Regardless of who you are, what company you work for, or typically even how big your company is, there is a program outlined for you that is fairly set in stone.